maxmcd/webtty/readme.md

 ### Terminal Size

-By default WebRTTY forces the size of the client termial.
+By default WebRTTY forces the size of the client terminal.
 This means the host size can frequently render incorrectly.
 One way you can fix this is by using tmux:

 ```bash
 tmux new-session -s shared